Patients & Families

 • Brain tissue damage: In rare cases, high doses of radiation can cause brain tissue to change permanently after treatment (radionecrosis).
 This may require treatment like steroids or surgery.

 • Second Cancer: There is a very small chance that you could develop another type of cancer.
-This small risk is also from all the X-rays and scans you have had over your life, and natural exposure to radiation around us.
-The chance of this happening is about 0.5 – 1% over 10 years.
+This is rare, and depends on lots of different factors like age, area treated and radiation dose.

 • Brain, brainstem or spinal cord injury which could result in permanent disability